 Get A Ringside View To Competitive Strategies With Your Semrush Marketing Toolkit

-As I shared in Why a free SEO tool junkie finally joined the paid club (Link to article 1), we survived for years without a paid membership to any tool, but finally bought the SEMrush membership after landing a very prestigious client who needed what I can only describe as a 360 degree view of the marketing ecosystem.
+As I shared in Why a free SEO tool junkie finally joined the paid club, we survived for years without a paid membership to any tool, but finally bought the SEMrush membership after landing a very prestigious client who needed what I can only describe as a 360 degree view of the marketing ecosystem.

 We were required to research not just their SEO performance but their complete communication approach which included content, PR, social media, and advertising.
 What wasn’t working so well??
 What could we add to our own arsenal?
 Or in short, what were the digital opportunities that we could leverage given our own strengths and weaknesses?